galinngeorgiev/Uniswap-V3-LP-Bot/README.md

   (ROUTER_ADDRESS, for swaps): 0x68b3465833fb72A70ecDF485E0e4C7bD8665Fc45 & (NPM_ADDRESS, for LP tx-s): 0xC36442b4a4522E871399CD717aBDD847Ab11FE88
   for an infinite amount: 115792089237316195423570985008687907853269984665640564039457584007913129639935

-2. The address has to be specified in global_params.py & the private key to the address is encrypted in a file (under subfolder /accounts) with encrypt_file() in encryption.py.
+2. The address has to be specified in global_params.py & the private key to the address is encrypted in a file (under subdir /accounts) with encrypt_file() in encryption.py.
 When the bot is run, a password to access the private key is required via decrypt_file(), run at the beginning of main() in main.py.